by-jp/www.byjp.me/content/notes/twitter/2234494366/index.md

 - imported
 - from-twitter
 ---
 Ya-ay.
 Up 'early' so I can go stand in a queue.
 Do Nottingham folk want iPhones?
-Lets go see\!
+Lets go see!